meenakshisureshbabu/ExpenseTracker/README.md

 ### Build Status

-The income and expenses will not be able to filtered by month.
+All the incomes and expenses were be able to added to the database.

 ### Screenshots